The Women's Amateur Championship: Pre-World War I

+Inter-war period

 A championship was planned for October 1919 at Burnham & Berrow but was cancelled because of a railway strike.
 The first post World War I championship was played at Royal County Down in May 1920.
 Cecil Leitch, the defending champion from 1914, met Molly Griffiths in the final.
 Leitch was 6 holes up after the morning round and won 7&6.

 Joyce Wethered made her first appearance at Turnberry in 1921.
 She and Leitch would dominate the event in the 1920s, meeting in the final in 1921, 1922 and 1925.
 They had also met in the final of the 1920 English Women's Amateur Championship, with Wethered winning.
 In the 1921 Women's Amateur Championship, the result was reversed.
 Leitch was 8 up with 9 holes to play and, although Wethered then won four holes in a row, Leitch won the match 4&3.